ballerburg9005/godot-metadata-inspector/README.md

 TODO
 ----
 - implement a search browser
+- copy rows from one node to another

 NODO
 ----
-- update metadata at runtime (remote variable)
+- update metadata at runtime (remote variable) NOT POSSIBLE

 HOW TO USE